frank6866/ansible-galaxy-linux-basic/README.md

 If you want to disable selinux, set **linux_basic_disable_selinux** variable to true.

+If you want to set timezone, set **linux_basic_timezone** variable to you timezone as you want, eg, "Asia/Shanghai"

 If you want to install ntp, set **linux_basic_ntp_installed** variable to true.

 If you want to install epel, set **linux_basic_install_epel** variable to true.